azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 ### Task 9: Create Stream Analytics job

-In this section, you will create the Stream Analytics Job that will be used to read chat messages from the Event Hub and write them to the Azure Cosmos DB.
+In this section, you will create the Stream Analytics Job that will be used to read chat messages from the Archival Event Hub and write them to the Azure Cosmos DB and Service Bus.

 1. From the Azure Portal left menu, select **+Create a resource**, the search for **Stream Analytics** **job**.
 Choose the **Create** button.